gennadiy-gaysha/portfolio_project_4/README.md

 ## Features to be implemented.

-While planning for the long-term development of the project, several features have been identified to enhance the user experience.
+While planning for the long-term development of the project, following features have been identified to enhance the user experience.
 It's important to note that these features are considered valuable but haven't been implemented in the current stage.
 The decision to postpone their development stems from the need to